 - Test SSL domain certificate

 - Automatically renew the Let’s Encrypt certificate in Nginx

-UFW is an acronym for Uncomplicated Firewall is the best firewall program built for Ubuntu cloud servers.
+UFW is an acronym for the Uncomplicated Firewall is the best firewall program built for Ubuntu cloud servers.
 Since most of the cloud server has only remote access, we should be very mindful about all the incoming and outgoing connection from the cloud server.

 UFW makes the process quite simple using the iptables configuration for both IPv4 and IPv6 connections.
-Using the UFW firewall on Ubuntu, we can allow and deny connection to specific IP address as well as internal programs to connect the external world.
+Using the UFW firewall on Ubuntu, we can allow and deny connection to specific IP addresses as well as internal programs to connect the external world.

-You can follow this guide on exact steps to install and configure the UFW on LEMP Cloud Server.
+You can follow this guide on the exact steps to install and configure the UFW on LEMP Cloud Server.
 Please watch this video tutorial for the exact step by step demo of configuring UFW.

 In the article and video demo about UFW firewall setup, you’ll learn about: